About the Denon AVR-X4700H

 Make your time at home special

 I've spent a lot of time at home in 2020.
-It's given me a chance to watch plenty of movies, play my favorite video games, and stream a boatload of music.
-And, it's made me deeply appreciative of my home theater receiver.
+It's given me a chance to watch plenty of movies, play my favourite video games, and stream a boatload of music.
+And, it's made me deeply appreciative of my home theatre receiver.
 Without it, none of these activities would be nearly as enjoyable.

 What's new for 2020?